“Out of clutter, find simplicity. From discord, find harmony. In the middle of difficulty lies opportunity.” – ALBERT

 - How does Mirror Mirror sit within a broader change programme?

 - What do I need to do to set up Mirror Mirror within my organization

 What are the definitions of alignment and misalignment?

-Alignment is when all forces move in the same direction to minimize energy loss and maximize outcomes.
-In an organizational setting, this means people work from shared mental models about their purpose, goals, and behaviours to deliver better together.
-Alignment is not about getting everyone to think the same thing, it is about compatibility.
+Alignment is when people move in the same direction to maximize outcomes and minimize energy loss.
+In an organizational setting, this means that individuals and teams are able to make decisions and take actions that line up with the wider organization’s strategy and priorities.
+Alignment is not about getting everyone to think the same thing, it is about cognitive and behavioural compatibility.

 “Problems caused by misalignment include confusion; waste of time, money and opportunity; diminished productivity; demotivation of individuals and teams; internal conflicts, power struggles; and ultimately project failure as well as resulting in time and energy spent: doubting, conspiring, guessing or gossiping – when that same energy could be deployed in moving an organisation forward.”